7RU7H/Archive/Persistence/Windows-Persistence/Windows-Persistence.md

 For general overview of persistance that OS neutral: [[Persistence]], but for AD related see [[Active-Directory-Persistence]].

+[persistence-info.github.io](https://github.com/persistence-info/persistence-info.github.io) is *"The repository tries to gather an information about Windows persistence mechanisms to make the protection/detection more efficient.
+Most of the information is well known for years, being actively used within various scenarios."*

 ## Contents

 [[Windows-Persistence-Tampering-with-Unprivileged-Accounts]]
 [[Windows-Persistence-Backdooring-Files]]
 [[Windows-Persistence-Abusing-Services]]